Sithi5/boot2root/writeup1.md

 Permission denied, please try again.
 ```
 too bad, let's try again with the `ssh` port finded with nmap before, it's not working neither...
 Let's try with the `ftp` port 21 with an external software and `lmezard` credential.
 It's working !!

+### FTP ACCESS - lmezard

+ftp user: `lmezard`
+ftp password: `G!@M6f4Eatau{sF"`

 Now we have access to a file `README` and `fun`.
 The readme file say that we have to resolve the puzzle to get the password for the user `laurie`.
 First let's download the `fun` file on our computer and second let's get some info about it:

 ```bash
 └─$ file fun